Logo

 Reddit itself has no global karma minimum to create posts.
 You can post on Reddit with 0 karma.
 The minimums come from individual subreddits, each of which sets its own karma threshold via AutoModerator.
 Some subs require 1 karma, others require 1000.
 The vast majority of useful marketing subs require somewhere between 50 and 200 karma plus 30+ days of account age.

 Most subreddits check comment karma first because it is harder to game.
 Comment karma is built by writing useful replies in threads, while post karma can be inflated by posting popular memes or images.
 Comment karma signals 'this person engages with the community'.
-For marketing posts, aim for comment karma at 4 to 5 times your post karma.
-That ratio looks natural to mods and to Reddit's algorithm.
+For marketing posts, aim to keep your comment karma well ahead of your post karma.
+That balance tends to look more natural to mods and to Reddit's algorithm than a post-heavy history.

 You can speed it up by commenting helpfully in high-traffic default subs (r/AskReddit, r/todayilearned, r/explainlikeimfive).
 A genuinely funny, helpful, or informative comment in a top post can earn 100 to 500 karma in a day.
 Karma farming via meme reposts or low-effort comments is detectable, gets you flagged, and can lead to shadowbans.
 Build karma through real contribution.